nisarggandhi21/nisarggandhi21/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science at SK Somaiya.
+- 🎓 &nbsp; Studying Computer Science at PES University.
 - 💼 &nbsp; Working as a Freelancer.

 <p align="center">